Skip to main content

 Written by SqlDBM Support

-Naming conventions are an easy way to apply uniform corporate naming standards to all the objects in your project.
-You can find this feature in the main menu.
+Standards and naming conventions are an easy way to apply and enforce uniform naming standards for the objects in your project.

 Learn more below to see what this feature includes.